VaultaFoundation/docs/native/07_node-operation/10_getting-started/20_configuration.md

 access-control-allow-origin = *

 # The name supplied to identify this node amongst the peers. (eosio::net_plugin)
-agent-name = "EOS Test Agent"
+agent-name = "Vaulta Test Agent"

 # Enable block production, even if the chain is stale. (eosio::producer_plugin)
 enable-stale-production = true